burakson/Cordova-Idfa/README.md

 #### Usage

-* Add AddSupport.framework to the Linked Frameworks in Xcode
+* Add AdSupport.framework to the Linked Frameworks in Xcode

 * After getting deviceReady event;